Umutayb/resume/README.md

 **Quality Assurance Solution Owner** ***@[citizenM hotels](https://www.citizenm.com/company/overview)*** _(01.03.2022 - Present)_ <br>
 citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
-- I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model).
+- I was tasked to inspect the entirety of citizenM's software development practices in order to develop a **Test Maturity Model**.
-- Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimisations to be made.
+- Created an extensive TMM, covering five stages of quality assurance maturity levels & uncovering potential optimisations to be made.
 - Took the initiative to develop a centralised QA approach & managed the QA transition within citizenM.
-- Helped citizenM increase the quality of CitizenM's products by establishing quality standards while detecting points of improvements & vulnerabilities.
+- Helped citizenM increase the quality of it's products by establishing quality standards while detecting points of improvements & vulnerabilities.
 - ***Founded the QA team*** to increase quality standards across CitizenM's product lineup:
   - Managed the team to provide QA to several product teams.
   - Conducted numerous hiring interviews & assessments to find the right talent for the team.